 Once you do the above changes, all users will be configured with these settings when they next download client policy.
 To see the results quickly, change the Client policy polling interval client setting in the Client Policy client setting group.
 In addition to the enrollment client settings, also enable and configure Hardware inventory (to collect hardware inventory from Mac and Windows client computers) and Compliance settings (to evaluate and remediate settings on Mac and Windows client computer) in the client settings.

 Download and Install the Mac Client Files

 The next step is to download and install the Mac client files.
-Click on the below link to download the Mac client for SCCM 2012 R2.

 Download the Mac OS X client file package on your windows computer, file name is ConfigmgrMacClient.msi, and save it to a computer.
 Run the msi file and in turn the Macclient.dmg is extracted to a folder on the local disk (by default C:Program Files (x86)MicrosoftSystem Center 2012 Configuration Manager Mac Client)

 Next step, copy the Macclient.dmg file to a folder on the Mac computer.
 Run the Macclient.dmg file that you just downloaded to extract the files to a folder on the local disk.
 In the folder, ensure that the files Ccmsetup and CMClient.pkg are extracted and that a folder named Tools is created that contains the CMDiagnostics, CMUninstall, CMAppUtil and CMEnroll tools.
 In order to make it easy for installation, I will have moved the extracted files to the same folder where macclient.dmg is present.